drewblaisdell/monitor.io/README.md

 Use `hjkl` to scroll verticall/horizontally through the list of sockets, `e` to emit data to a specific socket, and `b` to broadcast data to all sockets.

+### Options

+#### localOnly

+Enable to prevent connections from any IP except `127.0.0.1`.
+Defaults to false.

+To run `monitor.io` safely in production, enable `localOnly` and access it via telnet via an ssh connection to your box.

+#### port

+The port number for the telnet server to listen on.

+#### remote

+Disable to run `monitor.io` in the current terminal window, without starting a telnet server.
+Defaults to true.

 ### Monitoring

 `monitor.io` attaches a method named `monitor` to every socket object.
 This method attaches data to a socket and tells `monitor.io` to render this data in the `monitor.io` terminal window.